Arad24/snake/README.md

 # Snake Game
-Creating a "Snake" game with Python
+Creating a "Snake" game with Python Turtles